30 Jaw-Dropping M-Commerce Statistics & Facts for 2023

-- The total mobile coupon users worldwide is predicted to reach 1 billion before 2020
+- The total number of mobile coupon users worldwide reached over 1 billion in 2020.

-- The global market wallet size will be worth over $9 trillion by 2026.
+- The global market wallet size will be over $9 trillion by 2026.

-- 66.7% of the world’s population are unique mobile users.
+- 67.03% of the world’s population are unique mobile subscribers.

 Mobile Users Statistics

-To get a full understanding of the m-commerce industry, we must first understand the driving force behind it.
-Without consumers, the m-commerce industry wouldn’t be able to kick off.
-As such, marketers should first have a full understanding of the people who are making these mobile transactions.
+To get a complete understanding of the m-commerce industry, we must first understand the driving force behind it.
+Without consumers, this industry wouldn’t be able to kick off.
+As such, marketers must do everything they can to learn more about the people who are making these mobile transactions.

 As the number of mobile users continuously grows, so too will mobile data traffic as people strive to access the internet constantly.
-Smartphone statistics show that in the five years leading up to 2021, mobile data traffic will increase by 700%.
+Smartphone statistics show that in the five years leading up to 2021, mobile data traffic has increased by 700%.

-According to recent statistics, there are now over 9.42 billion mobile connections worldwide.
-To put that into perspective, there are a 1.7 billion more mobile devices than the current world population of 7.75 billion.
-This simply means that online retailers have a huge market to cater to, definitely larger than a brick and mortar shop’s reach.
+According to recent data, there are 10.97 billion mobile connections worldwide at the time of writing.
+For comparison, m-commerce statistics for 2021 show that there are 3.11 billion more mobile connections than there are people in the world (7.86 billion).
+It simply means that online retailers have a huge market to cater to, definitely larger than brick-and-mortar shops could hope to reach.

-When it comes to tablets and smartphones, statistics show there are more mobile connections than there are people.
-However, only two-thirds of the world’s population are unique mobile subscribers.
-This basically means that there are some people who have more than one device.
-For example, there are people who like to separate their work phones from their personal phones.
-For the same reason, the average consumer has 3 or more email addresses, as per latest email marketing stats.
+When it comes to tablets and mobile phones, statistics show that there are more mobile connections than people.
+However, only two-thirds of the world’s population are unique mobile subscribers at 5.27 billion.
+This means that some people have more than one device.
+For example, some people like having one phone for work and one for personal use.

-4. 12% of consumers consider mobile web shopping the most convenient method.
+4. 12% of consumers consider the mobile web the most convenient method of shopping.

-In this study, the subjects listed a few issues they have: these include pop-ups and intrusive ads, lack of proper information, and lack of mobile optimization.
+In this study, the subjects listed a few issues they have, including pop-ups and intrusive ads, lack of proper information, and lack of mobile optimization.

 M-Commerce Industry Statistics

-Now that we’ve got a glimpse of the mobile users worldwide, it’s time to take a look at the m-commerce industry itself.
-No one exactly knows exactly when it became an industry of its own, but shoppers now have a whole new world of goodies to buy in the palm of their hands.
+Now that we’ve got a glimpse of mobile users worldwide, it’s time to take a look at the m-commerce industry itself.
+No one knows exactly when it became an industry in its own right, but shoppers now have a whole new world of goodies to buy in the palm of their hands.

-6. M-commerce sales are expected to make up 49.2% of e-commerce sales in the US this year.
+6. M-commerce sales are expected to make up 72.9% of all eCommerce sales this year.

-What is the difference between ecommerce and mcommerce?
 To better understand it, we should note that the latter is growing steadily.
-According to recent statistics, mobile commerce sales are expected to make up at least 49.2% of ecommerce sales in the US by the end of this year.
-The numbers are not very different last year’s 44.7% share.
+According to recent statistics, mobile commerce sales are expected to make up at least 72.9% of all eCommerce sales worldwide by the end of 2021.

-M-commerce statistics like this represent one of the major breakthroughs in the m-commerce industry.
-In 2017, this share was just at a measly yet impressive 34.5%.
-Considering the recent growth in the industry, experts are expecting it to reach 53.9% by 2021.
+M-commerce statistics like this are indicative of the significant breakthroughs in the m-commerce industry.
+In 2017, this share was just 34.5%.
+With the recent growth in the industry, experts are expecting it to reach 53.9% by the end of 2021.

 12. 90% of travel brands believe having a mobile strategy is necessary to succeed.

-Travel brands are taking notice of recent mcommerce trends when it comes to consumerism.
+Travel brands are taking notice of the m-commerce trends when it comes to consumerism.
 In fact, 90% of them believe that having a strategy that caters to the mobile market will be vital for their success in the coming years.

 According to the latest user experience stats, they might be right.
 The fact that bad mobile experiences drive away 52% of users is only one of the many stats that illustrate the importance of accepting a mobile-first approach.

-13. Mobile conversions still lag behind desktop conversions at a rate of 1.61%.
+13. Mobile phone conversions lag behind tablet conversions with an average rate of 2.01%.